Last Updated: December 15, 2021

-Spot zoning refers to applying a map classification of the municipal zoning ordinance to a particular parcel of land without regard to its surroundings.
+Spot zoning refers to applying a map classification for purposes of the municipal zoning ordinance to a particular parcel of land, especially a small one, without regard to its surrounding designations.
 That's a bad thing, not a good thing, because it may smack of favoritism toward a particular land owner.

 If you think a poor planning decision is coming to your neighborhood, mobilize and organize your neighbors.
 That's the most effective thing you can do.
 Final land use decisions and zoning decisions are made by elected officials, and they are susceptible to pressure from citizens.

-So at the local level, when you hear talk about spot zoning, it may be simply a rhetorical flourish, or it may be a pretty fair summary of how most objective parties would view the situation.
+At the local level, when you hear talk about spot zoning, it may be simply a rhetorical flourish, or it may be a pretty fair summary of how most objective parties would view the situation.

 The most important element to keep your local government legally defensible is to keep in mind that decisions should be based on logical and sound analysis rather than personalities, preferences, or property owners.

 If everyone could have whatever zoning he or she wished as a property owner, there would be no purpose in having the regulation.
 It would be like one place where I worked, where supposedly in earlier times the zoning map was kept in pencil, so if a property owner wanted to change zoning, the best thing to do would be to sneak into the zoning office when no one was looking, erase the zoning designation, and write in another one.
 Those days are long past in most places.
 Now the best course of action for a local government is to stick with sound planning arguments in making rezoning decisions.
 This certainly includes avoiding spot zoning.